Code-Institute-Submissions/Sculpt-Studio/README.md

 - "Programs" redirects to page where all programs are available --> Passed
 - "reviews" redirects to reviews/testimonials page --> Passed
 - "login" redirects to login page --> Passed
-- "Sign up redirects to sign up page --> Passed
+- "Sign up redirects to sign up page --> Passed , signing up sends a confirmation email to provided email address --> Passed